Thursday, July 21, 2011

 When in Doubt, Test!

 Whenever feasible, consider testing out your look at home or at some point in time before the special occasion takes place.
-If you have a camera, you can take your own photos to see how everything looks and make adjustments as necessary.
+If you have a camera, you can take your own photos to see how everything looks and make adjustments as necessary.information culled from

 http://www.temptalia.com/